 Please note that there is no requirement to tell us about any changes to your lifestyle after your cover starts (e.g. if you start smoking or take up a dangerous hobby).

-If we do review your terms, cover that wasn't originally on standard terms cannot be changed to include Cover Increase Options.
+If we do review your terms, cover that wasn't originally on standard terms cannot be changed to include cover increase, conversion or gifting options.